 Online Synchronous Teaching and Learning

-1. four customisable session templates to assist with planning and delivery of online, synchronous teaching and learning
+1. some example session templates to help staff with planning and delivery of online, synchronous, whole-group teaching and learning

 Four re-usable, customizable session templates for online synchronous learning and teaching